No use denying it anymore.

 - Are you starting from scratch with limited funds?

-Then maybe you have to focus on market research, product validation, and promotion to get a foothold on the market.
+Then maybe you should focus on market research, product validation, and promotion to get a foothold on the market.

 - Are you an established business that has plateaued out?